Delaram-M/multiprocess-matrix-multiplication/README.md

 # Multi-process Matrix Multiplication

-This program multiplies two specific 2*2 matrices using the MPI library.
+This program multiplies two specific 2*2 matrices using mpi4py.

 # Instructions
 You first need to install: